-I currently serving as the Grants Manager & Gallery Curator for The ARTS Council of the Southern Finger Lakes.
+I currently serve as the Grants Manager & Gallery Curator for The ARTS Council of the Southern Finger Lakes.
 Prior to this, I worked overseas as the Country Director/Educational Programs Manager for an international non-profit.
-I have a BA in Interdisciplinary Humanities from the University of West Florida, an MA in International Educational Development from Columbia University, and completed two years of service as a Peace Corps Volunteer in the country of Georgia.
+I hold a BA in Interdisciplinary Humanities from the University of West Florida, an MA in International Educational Development from Columbia University, and completed two years of service as a Peace Corps Volunteer in the country of Georgia.
 Since 2013, I have shown my work in exhibitions throughout the Finger Lakes region including Corning, Elmira, Ithaca, Olean, Penn Yan, and Watkins Glen.
 Recent honors include the Stephen and Elise Rosenfeld Excellence in Photography Award (1st Place) in the Arts Center of Yates County’s 2016 Annual Juried Exhibition and Prize Winner in State of the Art Gallery’s 28th Annual Juried Photography Exhibition.
 In 2016 I opened my first three solo exhibitions - Home, at 171 Cedar Arts Center's Houghton Gallery, From Whence We Came at Alfred State College’s Hinkle Gallery, and The Light of Other Days at Mansfield University’s Loomis Gallery.
 In spring 2018 I was part of the Biennial Art Alive Invitational, a 4 person group show at Elmira College’s George Waters Gallery.
-In December 2018 I will mount Out of Time, a solo show at CAP ArtSpace in Ithaca, NY.
+In December 2018 I mounted Out of Time, a solo show at CAP ArtSpace in Ithaca, NY.
 Most recently, my work was featured in the Arnot Art Museum's 76th Regional Invitation.
 In summer 2021 I will mount my latest solo exhibition, From the Shadows, featuring portraiture of the Southern Finger Lakes.

-I draw inspiration from cinematographers John Toll, Caleb Deschanel, Emmanuel Lubezki, Roger Deakins, Matthew Libatique, and Dante Spinotti as well as from authors Cormac McCarthy, Ernest Hemingway, Mark Helprin, and Norman Maclean.
+I draw my inspiration from filmmakers John Toll, Caleb Deschanel, Emmanuel Lubezki, Roger Deakins, Matthew Libatique, Bradford Young, and Dante Spinotti as well as from authors Cormac McCarthy, Ernest Hemingway, Mark Helprin, Norman Maclean, and Madeline Miller.

 I am represented by West End Gallery in Corning, NY.